Naruse-Kazuki/Amasy/README.md

 # Amasy
 This system manages attendance.
+Amasy is an abbreviation of the attendance management system.

 ## Description
 Attendance and departure are reflected with one click (in 15-minute increments), and the time spent in the office, the number of days worked, etc. are automatically calculated and output.
 It is also possible to edit attendance information at once.